Keeper-Wallet/how-to-connect-keeper-to-mobile-apps/android-guideline.md

 ## Step 5.
 Connect Keeper Wallet

+Here's how it works:

+1. Your app calls Keeper, specifying the callback URL in the request.
+2. The Keeper Wallet app opens and prompts the user to connect.
+3. Once the user confirms or cancels the connection, your app receives a callback.

 [Deep Links](https://developer.android.com/training/app-links/deep-linking) are used to interact with Keeper Wallet.
-As a result of a call, Keeper Wallet is opened and the user is prompted to connect.

-After the user confirms or cancels the connection, your app is called back.
 For the callback, the Deep Link must be configured in your app.

 ```kotlin
 val callback = "YOUR_DEEP_LINK"